mattermost/docs/source/configure/experimental-configuration-settings.rst

 Set whether or not this Mattermost server will schedule tasks that will be completed by a Worker.
 When running Mattermost on a single machine, this setting should always be enabled.

-When running Mattermost in `High Availablity mode <https://docs.mattermost.com/scale/high-availability-cluster.html>`__, this setting should always be enabled.
+When running Mattermost in :doc:`High Availablity mode </scale/high-availability-cluster>`, this setting should always be enabled.
 In a High Availability cluster, exactly one of the servers will be designated as the Scheduler at a time to ensure that duplicate tasks aren't created.
-See `High Availability documentation <https://docs.mattermost.com/scale/high-availability-cluster.html>`__ for more details.
+See :doc:`High Availability documentation </scale/high-availability-cluster>` for more details.

 .. warning::